MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-item-requirements.md

 [!include[banner](../includes/banner.md)]

 An item requirement is a sales order (SO) document with project-specific integrations and enhancements over non-project SOs.
-An item requirement is unique in giving flexibility in planning for item consumption throughout the lifecycle of a project and enables costs to be recorded much earlier than what a sales order allows.
+An item requirement is unique and provides flexibility in planning for item consumption throughout the lifecycle of a project.
+You can record item requirements earlier than what a sales orders.

 Just like sales orders, an item requirement can represent a stocked item, a non-stocked item, or a service item.
-Since item requirements are integrated throughout the project module, organizations have flexibility to start with planned requirements, execute against the project with using item requirements from stock or by acquiring through production or procurement, and then consume against the project at the right time.
+Because item requirements are integrated throughout the project module, organizations have flexibility to start with planned requirements.
+Then they can execute against the project with using item requirements from stock or by acquiring through production or procurement, and then they can consume against the project at the right time.
 Item requirements provide great visibility into the financial implications of the transaction throughout the item's lifecycle.

-Item requirements can also be created automatically from a purchase order with the **Create item requirement** parameter in the **Project purchase orders** section of the **Project management and accounting parameters** form.
+Item requirements can be created automatically from **Project management and accounting parameters** form     using the **Create item requirement** parameter in the **Project purchase orders** section.

+> [!NOTE]
-Note: You can differentiate between a sales order and an item requirement by reviewing the **Order type** of the **Sales order** with values **Sales order** or **Item requirements**.
+> You can differentiate between a sales order and an item requirement by reviewing the **Order type** of the **Sales order** with values **Sales order** or **Item requirements**.

-Item Requirements can be used in several project types and can be used in several project types where sales orders are not available.
+Item requirements can be used in several project types, and can be used in several project types where sales orders are not available.

-Types of projects where Item Requirements and Sales Orders can be used.
+The following table shows the types of projects where item requirements and sales orders can be used.

 | Project Type     | Item Requirement | Sales Order |
 | ---------------- | ----------------- | ----------- |